We are a biodynamic farm that utilizes permaculture techniques and

 be certified to be considered a biodynamic farm. |

-techniques include a design system which creates a sustainable
+techniques include a design system that creates a sustainable

-food production environment which begins with soil building, specific
+food production environment.
+This environment begins with soil building,

-site design, companion planting and compost production.
-These techniques
+and compost production.
+These techniques encourage growing more

 Stewardship Council Practices (FSC)